 Temporary Stay Visa

 This is for the digital nomads who want to stay in the country for one year.
-To be eligible for this, the applicant has to prove that he earns or will earn a minimum of €635 per month during his stay.
-The only motive of this requirement is to ensure that the person can afford his accommodation and other necessities.
+To be eligible for this, the applicant has to prove that he earns or will earn a minimum of €2,800 per month during his stay.
+The only motive for this requirement is to ensure that the person can afford his accommodation and other necessities.